Save up to 40% by using FSA/HSA funds with TrueMed in Checkout Learn more

 This motivation gain that comes from working out with others is scientifically proven.
 It’s called the Köhler Effect, and it brings out our competitive spirit and feelings of being on a team.

 Suffice it to say, at-home workouts are becoming increasingly popular.
-In our humble opinion, however, one workout solution stands tall over others when it comes to overall health, well-being, total body engagement, and cardio, and that is indoor rowing.
+In our humble opinion, however, one workout solution stands tall over others when it comes to overall health, well-being, total body engagement, and cardio, and that is an indoor rower.
 Here’s why.

 Why rowing might be the best at-home workout for you